-As noted above, NSA's minimization procedures are the only procedures that contain a general purge requirement that applies regardless of the type of information at issue.116 As a practical matter, all four agencies typically rely on age-off requirements.
+As noted above, NSA's minimization procedures are the only procedures that contain a general purge requirement that applies regardless of the type of information at issue.
+116 As a practical matter, all four agencies typically rely on age-off requirements.
 The agencies have not sought to implement a purge-upon-recognition requirement in part because they maintain that a single agent or analyst cannot definitively determine whether a communication does not contain foreign intelligence or evidence of a crime.
-The agencies state that communications that initially do not appear to contain foreign intelligence or evidence or evidence or evidence or analyst is not aware of, or for another concurrent investigation or future value.
+The agencies state that communications that initially do not appear to contain foreign intelligence or evidence of a crime may have foreign intelligence value based on other intelligence or information that the agent or analyst is not aware of, or for another concurrent investigation or future value.

 There are a number of instances that trigger other purge requirements, including when the agency has identified communications it is not permitted to retain.
-For example, when a non-U.S. person located abroad travels to the United States, the government must terminate collection without delay and any collection received during the time when the target was located in the United States must generally be purged.117 New information indicating a target should have been or subsequently will be treated as a U.S. person may also trigger a purge requirement, in addition to the associated selectors being detasked.
+For example, when a non-U.S. person located abroad travels to the United States, the government must terminate collection without delay and any collection received during the time when the target was located in the United States must generally be purged.
+New information indicating a target should have been or subsequently will be treated as a U.S. person may also trigger a purge requirement, in addition to the associated selectors being detasked.
 Finally, collection otherwise received pursuant to an improper or insufficient tasking or other compliance incident must also be